-The GBD is an approach to global descriptive epidemiology.
-It is a systematic, scientific effort to quantify the comparative magnitude of health loss due to diseases, injuries, and risk factors by age, sex, and geographies for specific points in time.
-IHME serves as the coordinating center for the GBD and affiliated projects.
-GBD produces regular estimates of all-cause mortality, deaths by cause, years of life lost due to premature mortality (YLLs), years lived with disability (YLDs), and disability-adjusted life years (DALYs) for a cause list (for a more detailed list of all products of the GBD see "SECTION 3.
-KEY PRODUCTS").
-The critical milestones for ongoing estimation include regular updates to the GBD estimates, referred to as the "GBD round."
-For each round, the entire time series back to 1990 will be re-estimated using all available data and best available methods to ensure the most complete and highly comparable set of estimates possible.
+The GBD is an analytic framework for global descriptive epidemiology in which the combined impact of fatal and non-fatal health impacts is weighted comparably across diseases, injuries, and risk factors.
+It is a systematic, scientific effort to quantify the comparative magnitude of health loss due to diseases, injuries, risk factors, impairments, and etiologies by age, sex, and geographic location for specific points in time.
+IHME helms the GBD study and regularly produces estimates for a set of key population health indicators.
+The critical milestones for ongoing estimation include regular updates to the GBD estimates, referred to as the "GBD round" or "GBD cycle."
+For each round, the entire time series back to 1990 will be re-estimated using all available data and best available methods to ensure the most complete and comparable set of estimates possible.